Kypros Nicolaides: Professional career

 Nicolaides has authored over 1,500 peer-reviewed journal articles and more than 30 books and monographs.
-He has an H-index of 185, which is the highest of any Obstetrician & Gynaecologist in the world, and has had his research cited over 130,000 times.
+He has an H-index of 185, which is the highest of any obstetrician & gynaecologist in the world, and has had his research cited over 130,000 times.
 He has supervised 55 doctors in obtaining PhD and MD qualifications and has provided training in Fetal Medicine to over 700 doctors from 50 countries.

 Nicolaides has developed methods of (i) screening for premature birth (which is the main cause of perinatal morbidity and mortality) by measurement of cervical length and prevention through the use of vaginal progesterone, (ii) screening for pre-eclampsia (which is one of the main causes of maternal mortality) by measurement of blood flow to the uterus by Doppler and measurement of blood pressure and the hormone placental growth factor and prevention through the use of aspirin, (iii) methods of early screening for chromosomal abnormalities through the measurement of nuchal translucency, and spina bifida through the ‘lemon and banana’ signs, and (iv) methods of fetal therapy including fetal blood transfusions for red cell isoimmunized pregnancies, thoraco-amniotic shunting for fetal pleural effusions, endoscopic laser surgery for identical twin pregnancies with severe twin-to-twin transfusion syndrome in collaboration with Professor Yves Ville and endoscopic placement of a balloon in the fetal trachea for the treatment of severe diaphragmatic hernia in collaboration with Professors Jan Deprest and Eduard Gratacos.
 He has recently proposed a new model of pregnancy care - "Turning the Pyramid of Prenatal Care".
 This aims to assess the risk for most of the relevant pregnancy complications affecting mother and unborn child during a hospital visit at 11–13 weeks of gestation and, on the basis of such risks, provide personalised care to reduce an adverse outcome.

+Professional misconduct

+In 1998 Nicolaides was accused of serious misconduct by Jennifer Sabin.
+She claimed that he had joked about her underwear and Newcastle origins, while conducting laser surgery for her twins suffering from twin-to-twin transfusion syndrome.
+He was cleared of the charges by the General Medical Council and found not guilty of misconduct, though the council found some of his remarks to be inappropriate.

+During the hearing, he was questioned over whether he had ever received allegations of sexual harassment or misconduct.
+He denied being accused, but it was later discovered that three months earlier, his personal assistant and colleague at King's College Hospital, Shelley Ormerod, had filed formal sexual harassment accusations against him.
+Though the allegations were unsubstantiated with no action taken, the General Medical Council found him guilty of lying under oath by deliberately misleading the 1998 hearing.
+Nicolaides denied having intentionally misled the committee, and claimed to have thought that the inquiry referred only to his relations with his patients.

+He filed a High Court claim to have the serious professional misconduct finding overturned, but it was dismissed.